lauringlab/CodonShuffle/README.md

 Example Usage:

 $python CodonShuffle.py -i Poliovirus_1_Mahoney_P1.fas -s dn23 -r 100 -m CAI ENC CPB -g
-___

 ###Additional Files###

 * Coleman_CPS.csv: Table with codon pair scores (CPS) for all 3721 possible codon pair combinations (excluding Stop codons) in the human ORFeome obtained from <a href="http://www.ncbi.nlm.nih.gov/pubmed/18583614" target="_blank">Coleman, et al, Science 2008</a>.

 * Poliovirus_1_Mahoney_P1.fas: Fasta sequence file of capsid region of Poliovirus 1

-___
-* RNA_sliding_window.py
+###Sliding Window Analysis of RNA Structure###

+The main CodonShuffle script uses VFOLD or UFOLD to analyze the minimum free energy of RNA folding across the entire sequence.
+As a more localized analysis may be also appropriate, we have also included a separate script, RNA_sliding_window.py, to perform a sliding window analysis (100 nucleotide windows, 80 nucleotides overlap) of RNA structures across a sequence.
+This can be run on either the input sequence or selected sequences from the CodonShuffle output files as follows:

 Input Commands:

 -i Input

-Fasta file (input_file.fas)
+Multisequence fasta file, typically the output from CodonShuffle (input_file.fas)

 -s Seleted sequence

-Name of selected sequence (use the the name after >)
+Name of selected sequence (use the the name after the ">" character in the fasta file)

-Script to split selected sequence and compute minimum free energy.
-The splited sequence has 100 nucleotide and 80 overlap nucleotide.

 Outputs:

-File with splited Sequence
+File with split sequence

 Graph with sliding window